Overview

 Summary AI

-The section requires the Comptroller General of the United States to review the financial management practices of states receiving aid under a specific disaster relief section within five years of the Act’s passage.
-The Comptroller General must also give suggestions about the program to the Senate and House committees related to homeland security and infrastructure.
+The section requires the Comptroller General of the United States to, within five years, review the financial management of states receiving aid under a specific disaster relief program and suggest improvements to relevant Senate and House committees.

 Summary AI

-The section requires the Comptroller General of the United States to report to Congress, within a year, on the time it takes the Federal Emergency Management Agency (FEMA) to officially close major disaster cases.
-This study focuses on disasters declared under a specific federal disaster relief law.
+The section requires the Comptroller General of the United States to deliver a report to Congress within one year of this law's enactment.
+The report should detail the time it takes for the Federal Emergency Management Agency (FEMA) to officially conclude each major disaster declared under the Robert T. Stafford Disaster Relief and Emergency Assistance Act.